Skip to Content

 A pair of Magellanic penguins.
 These South American penguins were named after Portuguese explorer Ferdinand Magellan, who spotted the birds in 1520.

-If you liked these vintage penguin illustrations, then you will probably love some of these other vintage natural history paintings on Pictureboxblue.
-These include other animals that you associate with winter and colder climes, such as reindeer.
+If you liked these vintage penguin illustrations, you would probably love some other natural history paintings on Pictureboxblue.
+These include other animals you associate with winter and colder climes, such as reindeer.

 Colin